Fasli calendar

 Fasli calendar or Fasli era (Fasli; فصلی, فصلى; lit.
-'Harvest') is a harvest-based calendar system that was used across South Asia, but today is mainly used in Deccan.
-It was the official calendar of Hyderabad Deccan.
+'Harvest') is a set of harvest-based calendar system that was used across South Asia during Mughal and British period but today is mainly used in the Deccan.
+The Fasli calendars are of two different systems: luni-solar and fully solar year counting.
+A version of fully solar Fasli calendar was the official calendar of Hyderabad Deccan.

-The Deccani Fasli calendar begins in October, marking the first of Azur.
+The lunisolar Fasli calendar begins in September, after the Bhadra full moon day.
+It retains the Indian month names and the Purnimanta system of month reckoning but employs solar years.
+However instead of separate fortnight counting popular in India, this calendar employs 29/30 full number of days.
+This was the accepted native calendar system in courts of Behar and Benares provinces during British India.

-Fasli year means the period of 12 months from July to June.
-Adding 590 to Fasli year comes to Gregorian calendar, corresponding Gregorian year for Fasli year 1410 was from July 2000 – June 2001.
+The solar Fasli year, again, has two versions: one current in the Deccan and another hisotorically used in Bombay province.
+The Deccan Fasli year is a period of 12 months from July to June.
+In both systems, adding 590 to solar Fasli year comes to Gregorian calendar, corresponding Gregorian year for Fasli year 1410 was from July 2000 – June 2001.